emanueljoab/YGO-DB-to-Yugipedia-Legacy/README.md

 # YGO-DB-to-Yugipedia

 This script extracts decks from the [Yu-Gi-Oh!
-Card Database](https://www.db.yugioh-card.com/yugiohdb/?request_locale=en) and formats them for Yugipedia's Decklist template.
+Card Database](https://www.db.yugioh-card.com/yugiohdb/?request_locale=en) and formats them for [Yugipedia's Decklist template](https://yugipedia.com/wiki/Template:Decklist).

+## Features
+- **Extract Decks:** Pulls deck data directly from the official Yu-Gi-Oh!
+Card Database.
+- **Format Decklists:** Converts the extracted data into a structured format that follows the **Decklist** template on Yugipedia.

 ## Prerequisites